Professional Photoshop Training with Dan Margulis

 The majority of students are not from the geographic locale of the classes but fly in from out-of-state or from other countries.
 Sessions begin early (9 a.m. on the first day only, earlier thereafter) and continue well into the evening.

-Each student is assigned a fully-equipped Macintosh.
+Each student is assigned a fully-equipped workstation.
 Lecture/discussions are followed by sessions in which each member of the class works on improving the same images.
 The results are compared against one another and critiqued.
-The images--around 25 in all, depending upon class speed--are typical of those encountered in professional work and represent a variety of requirements.
+The images--around 28 in all--are typical of those encountered in professional work and represent a variety of requirements.
 In addition to professional retouchers, this class appeals to photographers, art directors, and anyone involved with image manipulation.

 Familiarity with Photoshop is a prerequisite, but, as this is a concept-based course, expertise in the program is not.
 The class is not version-specific.
 For those who are looking for more foundational Photoshop training, it is recommended that you attend some of the other Photoshop training at Sterling Ledet & Associates first.

 Historically the class has been taught over three long days since its inception in September 1994.
 With the advances of knowledge and technique, significant content has been added.
 We now offer the course over four days, and emphasize the Picture Postcard Workflow that Dan introduced in 2007 and has been improving ever since.

 The Picture Postcard Workflow